joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2023/03/29/health/narcan-reverse-overdose.html?searchResultPosition=7

 **10 Questions About Narcan**\
-`The F.D.A.’s decision to allow the overdose-reversing nasal spray to be sold over the counter means it will become much more widely available.`\
+`The F.D.A.’s decision to allow the overdose-reversing nasal spray to be sold over the counter means it will become much more widely available.
+Here is some guidance for using it correctly.`\
 https://nytimes.com/2023/03/29/health/narcan-naloxone-opioids-questions.html?searchResultPosition=8

 **How to Use Narcan Nasal Spray**\